oloapinivad/MiLES/README.md

 R-based script are written as functions and thus can be called inside R if needed.

 * `z500_prepare.sh`. **MiLES** is based on a pre-processing of data.
 This script expects geopotential height data (daily or higher frequency) in a single folder: from v0.5 it is able to identify 500hPa data among other levels.
 The code interpolates data on a 2.5x2.5 grid, performs daily averaging and selects the NH only.
 Most importantly, it organizes the data structure in order to make it handable by **MiLES**.
 It produces a single NetCDF4 Zip files with all the data available.
-A check is performed in order to avoid useless run of the script: if your file is corrupted you can use the `doforce` flag to overwrite it.
+A check is performed in order to avoid useless run of the script: if your file is corrupted you can use the `doforce` and `doforcedata` flags to overwrite it.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
 To simplify the analysis by R, the CDO `-a` is used to set an absolute time axis in the data.

 * `Rbased_eof_fast.R` and `Rbased_eof_figures.R`.
 EOFs are computed using Singular Value Decompositon (SVD) R function by the former script, while the latter provides the figures.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.